andyion1/FireworksSimulator/README.md

 ## Testing

 Unit tests are included in the `FireworksTests` and `ShapeLibraryTests` projects.
-Run tests using Visual Studio Test Explorer or via the CI pipeline.
+Run tests using Visual Studio Test Explorer or through GitHub Actions.

 ## Credits

 Made by Andy Ionita, 2333068
 Programming IV, Dirk Dubois, Section 1